Studio3T/datasets/README.md

 # datasets
-A collection of example datasets to use with Studio 3T and the 3T Academy
+A collection of example datasets to use with Studio 3T and the 3T Academy.
+This is a work in progress as we migrate datasets to this repository.

+Do you have a dataset you think should be in this set?
+Let us know (or create a PR!).